 What is Background Verification?

-Background verification or BGV is synonymous with employee screening.
+Background verification or BGV is synonymous with employee verification.
 It is the process of ascertaining the identity and credentials of an individual for the purpose of hiring, loan giving, tenancy, marriage, etc. First impressions are often misleading and one must refrain from purely relying on a ‘gut feeling’.
 In this modern world of databases, public records, and digital footprints ‘gut feeling’ must give way to a thorough background check by an expert agency.
-We deal with many strangers daily and have no clue about their past.

 Companies are mandated to perform a thorough background verification of their employees and job applicants.
 This is done for several reasons chief among which are: